mswhitby/.github/profile/README.md

 # 3/2/23 - 3/3/23 Assignments

 Howdy!
 I will be out for a Field Trip today and in Houston for a Computer Science comepetition on Thursday.
 Please be polite to the sub.
-Choose either of the below assignments:
+Choose from the below assignments:

 1. [Hour of Code](https://hourofcode.com/us)